MikeRogers0/MikeRogersIO/source/blog/2020-07-06-action-mailer-list-unsubscribe-header.html.md

   index: true
 ---

-Have youe ever opened an email & saw there is an "Unsubscribe" link outside of the email contents?
+Have you ever opened an email & saw there is an "Unsubscribe" link outside of the email contents?
 I was curious about this recently, and decided to have a little dive into how it works.

 ![Ruby Weekly has an unsubscribe link in Gmail](/2020/07/ruby-weekly-unsubscribe.png)